matinnuhamunada/hpc101/docs/source/tutorial/session2/interactive.rst

 Interactive Jobs
 --------------------

+.. admonition:: Overview
+   :class: Overview

+    * **Time:** 20 min

+    #.
+Learn how to run interactive jobs on Gadi.
+    #.
+Understand the benefits of interactive jobs compared to batch jobs.

 Interactive jobs allow you to run commands directly on the compute nodes, providing a more interactive experience compared to batch jobs.
 This is particularly useful for tasks that require user input or real-time feedback.
 To start an interactive job on Gadi, you can use the `qsub` command with the `-I` option.
 This will allocate